HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - **Kubernetes native deployment**: The OpenSearch-based implementation uses existing proven Kubernetes patterns and technologies that work well in such an environment.

+## Current capabilties

+The DX search based on OpenSearch in its first version is not yet integrated in any of the search UIs inside DX.
+It provides a REST API that allows you to index WCM content based on the WCM Seedlist and to perform queries using the powerful [OpenSearch Query Syntax](https://opensearch.org/docs/latest/query-dsl/).
+If you only need search capabilities inside the DX search UIs, you do not need to deploy OpenSearch.

 ## Main components

 ![Overall overview](./overview.png)